L20412/kznaitest/README.md

-# Your singer name
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+# Kizuna AI
+Kizuna AI is a female Japanese Virtual YouTuber who debuted on 29 November 2016.
+A pioneer in the VTuber field, she is credited with coining the phrase "Virtual Youtuber" and is one of the most successful VTubers of all time, reaching over 3 million YouTube subscribers.

 ## General information
-- Gender: test
+- Gender: Female
-- Height: 111m
+- Height: 156cm
-- Weight: 222g
+- Weight: 46kg
-- Age: 33
+- Age: ???

-## First test bank
+## Kizuna AI UTAU v0.4
 Test description 1
-- Type: Diffsinger
-- Languages: ru, jp

-## Second test bank
-Test description 2
 - Type: UTAU
-- Languages: en
+- Languages: jp